craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/The Arstoviches.md

 #### Heritage
 As time has continued, the Arstovich has rested and healed.
 While this rest was sometimes interrupted, it remained effective - fifty-odd years have since passed bestowing the Arstovich with it's curse.
 Those brave and stupid enough to search and find the Arstovich in this time now serve it in many ways - although in truth, the majority serve as a rotating cast of bloodbags.

-In more recent history however, with the passing of the 'Age of Beginning' into the 'Age of Warkind', a few have been chosen to serve in a more expansive capacity; as independent agents of her will, vessels of her curse, and harbingers of her rage. (see [[Custom Diseases#Curse of the Witch of Ardor (Vampirism/Arstovichism)]])
+In more recent history however, with the passing of the 'Age of Beginning' into the 'Age of Warkind', a few have been chosen to serve in a more expansive capacity; as independent agents of her will, vessels of her curse, and harbingers of her rage (see [[Custom Diseases#Curse of the Witch of Ardor (Vampirism/Arstovichism)]]).

 #### Language
 Arstoviches speak many languages, but predominantly speak to each other in [[Arthurian (language)]].